Netpeak Spider 3.0: New SEO HopeUpdates

 - Links with bad URL format

-- All links → export external and internal links on scanned pages separately;
+- All links → export external and internal links on crawled pages separately;

 - All unique URLs and anchors → in the same way, export separately all external and internal links.
 Data in the first report is grouped by URL, in the second one – by URL and anchor.